Dr Ilias Alami

 “Money-Power of Capital and the Production of New State Spaces: a view from the Global South”, New Political Economy, Vol. 23, Issue 4, pp. 512-529

-"Afropessimism in Emerging Market Finance", in Bourne, C. Gilbert, P. Haiven, M., Montgomerie, J. (eds) (forthcoming) Images of the Unseen / Colonial Debts, Manchester University Press.
+"Afropessimism in Emerging Market Finance", in Bourne, C. Gilbert, P. Haiven, M., Montgomerie, J. (eds) (2022) Images of the Unseen / Colonial Debts, Manchester University Press.

 “Global Finance Capital and Third World Debt”, in Cope, Z. & I. Ness (Eds) (2019).
 The Palgrave Encyclopedia of Imperialism and Anti-imperialism, 2nd Edition, Palgrave Macmillan.